 Maureen also teaches across University of the Arts London (UAL).
 She leads the Business Model and Finance unit for MA Arts and Cultural Enterprise (London and Hong Kong) at Central Saint Martins and teaches on the Leadership and Human Resources Skills unit of the EMBA (Fashion) for the London College of Fashion.

-Maureen was Course Co-leader for the BA (Hons) Design Management and Culture, 2015-2017 and led the CTS Creative Entrepreneurship option in 2016/17.
+Maureen was Course Co-leader for the BA (Hons) Design Management and Culture between 2015-2017 and led the CTS Creative Entrepreneurship option in 2016/17.
 She has worked with M&C Saatchi, Pullman Hotel Kings Cross, Paris College of Art, NUMA Paris, British Library Business & IP Centre, Creative Industries Federation, Sadler’s Wells, Ambassador Theatre Group and D237 Boutique.

 Maureen contributes to UAL’s Creative Entrepreneurship Community of Practice; Business, Management and Science Subject Forum and Race Diversity Champion Forum.
 Alongside her role in education, Maureen maintains her professional industry practice as a strategic development consultant and coach.